How to Change Narrator Verbosity on Windows 11

 What is Narrator?

-Narrator is a built-in tool in Windows 11 that reads the text on your screen out loud.
-It helps people who have trouble seeing or reading by speaking what’s happening on the computer.
+Narrator is a built-in accessibility tool in Windows 11 that reads the text on your screen aloud.
+It helps people who have trouble seeing or reading by telling them what’s happening on the computer.

 Why Change Narrator Verbosity?